AdobeDocs/commerce-marketplace/src/pages/guides/sellers/content.md

 ---
-title: Add listing content
+title: Add contents to the listing
 ---

-# Add listing content
+# Add contents to the listing

 The content that accompanies your submission is derived from the profile of the listing, and information in the developer's company profile.